robert-smith/PackageAutomation/README.md

 Description
 -----------

 Provides a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) for packaging new versions of apps.
 The goal of this module is to make easy to read and write scripts that automatically download, package, and deploy new versions of software.
-This module is currently used for the [AutoPackaging](https://gitlab.contoso.com/Services/AutoPackaging) project on [GitLab](https://gitlab.contoso.com).

 Getting Started
 ---------------